Mats44/data_science_projects/README.md

 [Employee Exit Surveys:](https://nbviewer.org/github/Mats44/data_science_projects/blob/main/cleaning_exit_surveys/cleaning_exit_surveys.ipynb) This projects analyzes employee exit surveys at two institutes in Australia.
 It investigates the reasons for quiting in various segments of employees.
 _tech used: pandas, matplotlib_

+[Analysis of the Euro-USD Exchange Rate During the 2007-2008 Financial Crisis:](https://nbviewer.org/github/Mats44/data_science_projects/blob/main/exchange_rates/exchange_rates.ipynb) Investigating the impact of the 2007-2008 financial crisis on the Euro-USD  exchange rate.
+_tech used: pandas, matplotlib_

 [Star Wars Survey:](https://nbviewer.org/github/Mats44/data_science_projects/blob/main/star_wars_survey/star_wars_survey.ipynb) This project is based on a survey done by FiveThirtyEight regarding the Star Wars film franchise.
 It investigates number of viewers and rankings of the films among different groups of respondents.
 _tech used: pandas, matplotlib_